Types of Lobster

 Cold Water Lobster

 Cold water lobsters, found in the ice-cold waters of the North Atlantic, are also known as clawed lobsters because of the large claws at the end of three of their five sets of legs.
-These lobsters are mostly eaten for their claw meat, which is often tastier and firmer than the tail meat of warm water lobsters.
+These lobsters are mostly eaten for their claw meat, which is often tastier and firmer than the tail meat of warm-water lobsters.

 With their distinct seafood flavor, cold-water lobsters have more lobster meat than warm-water lobsters, making cold-water lobsters more popular.
-Most seafood restaurants serve cold water lobsters.
+Most seafood restaurants serve cold-water lobsters.

 Canadian Lobster

-Because there is such a high demand for Canadian lobsters, the fishing season of these hard shell lobsters is restricted and staggered, with availability limited to October to January, and June to July.
+Because there is such a high demand for Canadian lobsters, the fishing season of these hard shell lobsters is restricted and staggered, with availability limited to October to January and June to July.

 Maine Lobster

 These lobsters vary in size from 1 to 4 pounds.
-With its big tail and large claws, this cold water lobster is full of sweet and tender meat that’s suitable for most seafood recipes.
+With its enormous tail and large claws, this cold water lobster is full of sweet and tender meat that’s suitable for most seafood recipes.

 New Zealand Lobster

-Popular for its juicy, sweet meat and firm texture, New Zealand lobster is a favorite in Asian cuisine.
+Famous for its juicy, sweet meat and firm texture, New Zealand lobster is a favorite in Asian cuisine.
 It’s excellent when eaten raw in sushi or cooked on the grill with lots of garlic butter.

 Norway Lobster

-Cook Norway lobsters by boiling in salted water and serving with a seafood sauce, or sear the whole lobster in a hot griddle pan and baste with olive oil, lemon juice, and garlic butter.
+Cook Norway lobsters by boiling in salted water and serving them with a seafood sauce, or sear the whole lobster in a hot griddle pan and baste with olive oil, lemon juice, and garlic butter.

 French Blue Lobster